 Now it should be obvious why the electrons behave radically different than the muons: The radiation rate in inversely proportional to the square of the mass.
-The muons radiate also but $(m_e/m{\mu})^2 \sim (1/200)^2$ less than electrons.
-Hence, in the energy range of todays experiments, the effect is negligible and the muons can only lose energy via the Bethe-Bloch process.
-In the case of the much lighter electrons the dominant process is indeed Bremstrahlung, which sometimes is called Bethe-Heitler process, except for energies below a the critical energy that we will be discussing shortly.
+The muons radiate also but $(m_e/m\mu)^2 \sim (1/200)^2$ less than electrons.
+Hence, the effect is negligible and the muons can only lose energy via the Bethe-Bloch process.
+In the case of the much lighter electrons the dominant process is obviously Bremstrahlung which sometimes is called Bethe-Heitler process.